 Modules and materials are designed and delivered by expert health economists at the University of York, who are leaders in their field of research and published work.

-- Health Economics for Health Care Professionals (PGDip)
+- Health Economics for Health Professionals and Policymakers (PGDip)

 - Economic Evaluation for Health Technology Assessment (MSc)